Sumaiyakhan210/Sumaiyakhan210/README.md

 -  Hi, It’s  @Sumaiyakhan210
 -  I’m interested in programming
+- learnt the basic of c
-- I’m currently learning c
+- currently learning c++
 -

 <!---